talestsp/football-match-prediction/README.md

 * data/
   * raw/     <- The original, immutable data dump
   * interim/  <- Intermediate data that has been transformed
+  * processes/ <- Final data (with feature engineering stages applied)
+  * preds/ <- Test predictions are stored here
+  * feature_selection/ <- Features selected and its correlation with target
+  * results/ <- Data from Cross-Validation Grid Search experiments are stored here.

 * src/
   * dao/